muslumhack/uniq-bllm/README.md

-# Uniq-b GPT4 Clone With Python Gui
+# Uniq-b CHATGPT Clone With Python Gui

 This is a simple Flask web application that uses the GPT-4All model to generate responses for user input.
 ![GitHub ss](images/Screenshot_2024-01-13_11_01_40.png)